Michael Cobb

 in 1989, a private members bill was introduced by Cobb to make it an offence to desecrate, dishonour, burn, mutilate or destroy the Australian National Flag or an Australian Ensign, without lawful authority.
 An Australian Ensign was defined as the Australian White Ensign, the Australian Red Ensign or the Royal Australian Air Force Ensign.
 The maximum penalties were 2 years imprisonment or a fine of $5,000 or both.
 Mr Cobb re-introduced his Bill in 1990, 1991 and 1992.
 On each occasion, the Bill lapsed.

+Controversies

-In 1998, Michael Cobb was convicted under sections 29D and 29B of the Commonwealth Crimes Act in relation to travel allowance and motor vehicle claims.
+In 1998, Cobb was convicted under sections 29D and 29B of the Commonwealth Crimes Act in relation to travel allowance and motor vehicle claims.

-The court found he had lied on 102 counts after he claimed hotel expenses while sleeping in his car.
+The court found he had lied on five of 102 counts after he claimed hotel expenses while sleeping in his car.
 Cobb was fined $14,000 and given a suspended two-year sentence after being found guilty of fraud and five charges of imposing on the Commonwealth.